Geometric invariant theory and stretched Kostka quasi-polynomials: Introduction

 While the values of Kostka numbers can vary wildly depending on the partitions $\lambda, \mu$, the nonvanishing of $K_{\lambda, \mu}$ is captured by a textbook combinatorial criterion: $K_{\lambda, \mu} \neq 0 \iff \mu \trianglelefteq \lambda$, where $\trianglelefteq$ denotes the \emph{dominance order} on partitions (cf. \cite{Ful}*{\S 2.2}).
 Among its many features, the dominance order is preserved under scaling; that is, for any integer partitions $\lambda, \mu$ and $N \geq 1$ we have that $K_{\lambda, \mu} \neq 0 \iff K_{N\lambda, N\mu} \neq 0$.
 A goal, then, in studying the behavior of Kostka numbers is to understand the function $K_{\lambda, \mu}(\cdot): \N \to \N$ given by

 this is a polynomial, as proven in \cite{KR}, which we will refer to as the \emph{stretched Kostka polynomial}.
-Using the realization of $K_{\lambda, \mu}(N)$ as the Ehrhart polynomial of certain Gelfand--Tsetlin polytopes $GT_{\lambda, \mu}$, McAllister \cite{McAll} computed the degree of $K_{\lambda, \mu}(N)$, resolving a conjecture of King--Tollu--Toumazet \cite{KTT}.
+Using the realization of $K_{\lambda, \mu}(N)$ as the Ehrhart polynomial of a certain Gelfand--Tsetlin polytope $GT_{\lambda, \mu}$, McAllister \cite{McAll} computed the degree of $K_{\lambda, \mu}(N)$, resolving a conjecture of King--Tollu--Toumazet \cite{KTT}.

-Now, let $G$ be a semisimple, simply-connected complex algebraic group, and fix a choice of maximal torus and Borel subgroups $T \subset B \subset G$.
+Now, let $G$ be a semisimple, simply-connected complex algebraic group, and fix a choice of maximal torus and Borel subgroup $T \subset B \subset G$.
 Associated to this choice, we get a root system $\Phi$ with positive roots $\Phi^+$, and integral characters (or weights) $X^\ast(T)$ with dominant integral characters (or weights) $X^\ast(T)^+$.
 To any $\lambda \in X^\ast(T)^+$, we can associate to $G$ the finite-dimensional, irreducible representation $V_\lambda$ with highest weight $\lambda$.
 For $\mu \in X^\ast(T)^+$, we can consider the $\mu$ weight space of $V_\lambda$, which we denote by $V_\lambda(\mu)$.
 Generalizing the realization of the Kostka numbers as dimensions of weight spaces for representations of general linear groups, we set

 we abuse notation and drop the dependence on $G$.
-Like the classical Kostka numbers, there is a straightforward criterion for when $K_{\lambda, \mu} \neq 0$, now given by the Bruhat--Chevalley order on weights (also commonly referred to as the dominance order):
+Like the classical Kostka numbers, there is a straightforward criterion for when $K_{\lambda, \mu} \neq 0$ given by the dominance order on weights, whereby

 This condition again is invariant under scaling, and we can consider the function $K_{\lambda, \mu}(\cdot): \N \to \N$ given by